Stanislav Petrov: Incident

+On 26 September 1983, during the Cold War, the Soviet nuclear early warning system Oko reported the launch of one intercontinental ballistic missile with four more missiles behind it from the United States.
+Petrov, suspecting a false alarm, decided to wait for a confirmation that never came.
 According to the Permanent Mission of the Russian Federation to the UN, nuclear retaliation requires that multiple sources confirm an attack.
 In any case, the incident exposed a serious flaw in the Soviet early warning system.
-Petrov has said that he was neither rewarded nor punished for his actions.

 Had Petrov reported incoming American missiles, his superiors might have launched an assault against the United States, precipitating a corresponding nuclear response from the United States.
 Petrov declared the system's indication a false alarm.
 Later, it was apparent that he was right: no missiles were approaching and the computer detection system was malfunctioning.
 It was subsequently determined that the false alarm had been created by a rare alignment of sunlight on high-altitude clouds above North Dakota and the Molniya orbits of the satellites, an error later corrected by cross-referencing a geostationary satellite.

-Petrov later indicated that the influences on his decision included that he had been told a US strike would be all-out, so five missiles seemed an illogical start; that the launch detection system was new and, in his view, not yet wholly trustworthy; that the message passed through 30 layers of verification too quickly; and that ground radar failed to pick up corroborating evidence, even after minutes of delay.
+Petrov later indicated that the influences on his decision included that he had been told a U.S. strike would be all-out, so five missiles seemed an illogical start; that the launch detection system was new and, in his view, not yet wholly trustworthy; that the message passed through 30 layers of verification too quickly; and that ground radar failed to pick up corroborating evidence, even after minutes of delay.
 However, in a 2013 interview, Petrov said at the time he was never sure that the alarm was erroneous.
 He felt that his civilian training helped him make the right decision.
 He said that his colleagues were all professional soldiers with purely military training and, following instructions, would have reported a missile launch if they had been on his shift.